byu-oit/handel/docs/handel-basics/consuming-service-dependencies.rst

    * - HANDEL_SERVICE_VERSION
      - This is the value of the version of the application being deployed.
 It is set to whatever the *-v* parameter was when Handel last deployed your application.
    * - HANDEL_PARAMETER_STORE_PREFIX
-     - This is the prefix used for secrets stored in Parameter Store.
+     - This is the :ref:`prefix <parameter-store-prefix>` used for secrets stored in Parameter Store.